jessicarush/react-notes/state_with_hooks.md

 ## Introduction

-These notes for working with state in functional components using hooks, follow the notes in [state.md](https://github.com/jessicarush/react-notes/blob/master/state.md).
+These notes for working with state in functional components using hooks come after the notes in [state.md](https://github.com/jessicarush/react-notes/blob/master/state.md).
 As such, I'll skip the explanations of what state is and instead focus on how to do the same things with functions and hooks.

+Just one reminder for deciding when something should be state:

+- Does it remain unchanged over time?
+If so, it isn’t state.
+- Is it passed in from a parent via props?
+If so, it isn’t state.
+- Can you compute it based on existing state or props in your component?
+If so, it isn’t state.

 ## Set initial state